-Poor sleep may be a common symptom for babies with CMA.
-Babies with CMA usually experience more than just one symptom and these symptoms can be very different from one another.
 If you think that your baby has poor sleep/sleeping problems, it may be CMA.
-You may have even noticed other symptoms (besides poor sleep/sleeping problems), which may affect other parts of your baby’s body.
+You may have even noticed other symptoms (besides poor sleep/sleeping problems, such as vomiting, swelling, rashes, and inconsolable crying), which may affect other parts of your baby’s body.

 This will allow you to select all the symptoms that your baby may have that may be cows’ milk-related.
 You can then discuss these with your doctor.

 In any case, if you have any doubts or concerns about your baby’s health, you should always seek advice from a medical professional as soon as possible.
 The information on this website should not replace medical advice from a medical professional.